Selected Case Studies

 Faster checkout

-John Lewis customers faced a huge catalog (400K+ products across home, fashion, and electronics).
-Finding the right item was harder than it should have been, and checkout dragged.
-The work was to speed discovery and shorten checkout without dumbing down the range.
+Cut discovery time and checkout friction without shrinking the range.
+John Lewis customers navigated 400K+ products across home, fashion, and electronics.
+Finding the right item took too long, and checkout added drag.
+The work was to speed discovery and shorten checkout while keeping the breadth that defines the brand.

 The Opportunity

-John Lewis runs about £15B online across 400,000+ SKUs.
-Loyal shoppers still got stuck in category pages: filters didn't surface the right stock fast enough, and Quick View stopped short of a confident buy.
-More than half of visits were on phones; next to Amazon and sharp DTC brands, small friction meant real money left on the table.
+John Lewis runs enormous online range across 400,000+ SKUs.
+Loyal shoppers still stalled in category depth: filters failed to surface the right stock quickly, and Quick View stopped short of a confident buy.
+More than half of visits were on phones; next to Amazon and sharp DTC brands, small friction meant measurable revenue left on the table.

 The Solution